How to Calculate Roof Area with Pitch and Footprint

 - Multiply the square footage of the covered area by the roof pitch multiplier.

 - Done.
 You’ve found the area of a roof.

 Find the Area of a Roof: Long Version

-Area of a Roof Formula
+Formula for the Area of a Roof

 The formula for determining the area of a roof is very simple.
 It’s area (of a roof’s footprint) x roof pitch multiplier = surface area of a roof.

-Actually using the formula is much more difficult because you have to figure out the area of the roof’s footprint, the slope of the roof, and the roof slope multiplier before you have useful values to plug into the formula.
+Actually using the formula is much more difficult because you have to figure out the area of the roof’s footprint, the slope of the roof, and the roof pitch multiplier before you have useful values to plug into the formula.